 We open on a shot of a mountain – ‘Sunrise at Mount Sinai’ Nimoy intones.
 I’m not a religious man, but seriously – chills.
 There’s a shot of some tourists/pilgrims at the mountain while Nimoy tells us that this is supposedly the mountain where Moses was given the Ten Commandments.
 Nimoy wonders if they’re coming to the right place.

 There are several flavours of In Search Of… episode, and I don’t think I’ve made any secret of the fact that the Biblical episodes are my least favourite.
 There’s a terrible saminess to them.
 Lingering shots of the desert, pseudo-Middle Eastern music and the weird and patronising insistence that little has changed in the Holy Lands in thousands of years.
-The arguments presented always seem designed to annoy believers and non-believers alike with a strange mix of literalism and wild speculation.
+The arguments they present seem designed to annoy believers and non-believers alike with a strange mix of literalism and wild speculation.
 And there’s no need for any of it.
 They have some nice footage, some researchers and Leonard Nimoy.
 They could do their Biblical episodes in the same straightforward way they do their true crime episodes and it would work perfectly well.
 Instead, they get caught up in these pointless ‘mysteries’ and the payoff is usually nothing but ‘this thing that people thought was over here is actually over there.’

 Rant over.
 Let’s do the episode.

 Nimoy tells us that the Israelites escaping from Egypt camped at Mt Sinai.
 But where is it?
-Looking suitably sombre in a three-piece suit, Nimoy tells us we must examine the ‘Old Testiment’ which, given Nimoy’s Jewish background, is an odd way to have him talk about the Torah.
+Looking suitably sombre in a three-piece suit, Nimoy tells us we must examine the ‘Old Testament’ which, given Nimoy’s Jewish background, is an odd way to have him talk about the Torah.

 Nimoy suggests that it was early Christian pilgrims who identified Mt Sinai as the peak known in Arabic as Jabal Musa – the Mountain of Moses.
 There’s shots of the 4th century Church of Santa Katerina, which Nimoy tells us was built there by a woman named Helana.
-She was an early version of In Search Of… apparently, going around to find locations named in the Bible.
+She was an early version of In Search Of… apparently, going around and trying to find locations named in the Bible.

 More shots of desert.
 Mountains.
 Moses on the mountain, and the golden calf.
 A chat to Avne Goren, an extremely German man who used to be the most senior archaeologist at Mt Sinai.
 He says that the Hebrew nomads left no evidence of their passing.
 Therefore, it is not possible to prove that any specific mountain is the ‘correct’ mountain through archaeology.